I’ve done a bunch of courses about business, design, development, marketing, and many that are specifically about growing a web design agency.

 You really need to make sure you know how to deliver though.
 Especially if you’re charging at the higher end of the market.

 Nothing is worse than someone who talks a big game but then doesn’t deliver, and unfortunately many people out there aren’t able to deliver.

-If you’re not sure about your ability, then either keep your price lower, or skill up (I’m always doing courses and learning as much as I can).
+If you’re not sure about your ability, then either keep your price lower while you’re building experience, or focus on skilling up (I’m always doing courses and learning as much as I can).